Knowledge Base Style Guide

 - Related feature requests worth upvoting

-Add links to relevant feature requests, bug issues, etc. as necessary.
-Follow the format used for Related topics
+Optional.
+Add links to relevant feature requests, bug issues, or other info as necessary.
+Follow the format used for related topics.

 Integrate pre-existing documentation when possible